trnvdn/profile/README.md

-My name is Daniil Ternovyi AKA artexxx/multihex
+My name is Daniil Ternovyi
 ====================================================================================================================================================

 I'm a student of the Kharkiv National University of Radio Electronics, Faculty of Computer science.